Two Blue Dyes with Very Different Trajectories

 Safety Profile Comparison

 Gentian violet carries more serious safety flags.
-The compound has shown mutagenic and may carcinogenic properties in laboratory studies.
+The compound has shown mutagenic and potentially carcinogenic properties in laboratory studies.
 Research published in Mutation Research found that gentian violet caused chromosomal damage in mammalian cells and produced positive results in the Ames mutagenicity assay (PubMed: 3540614).
-Several countries have restricted or banned its use in food-producing animals, and health authorities in multiple jurisdictions have issued warnings about prolonged skin or mucosal exposure.
+Its use in food-producing animals has been restricted or banned in several countries, and prolonged skin or mucosal exposure is now widely cautioned against.

 This safety disparity is perhaps the most important distinction between the two compounds.
 Methylene blue at low doses is generally considered safe for oral consumption in healthy adults (excluding those with G6PD deficiency).
 Gentian violet is not recommended for oral use at all, and even its topical applications are increasingly scrutinised.

 Gentian violet is poorly absorbed orally and is almost exclusively used topically.
 When applied to skin or mucous membranes, it acts locally rather than systemically.
-This limited absorption rate, combined with its mutagenicity concerns, is why oral gentian violet supplements do not exist and would not be advisable.
+This limited absorption, combined with its mutagenicity concerns, is why oral gentian violet supplements do not exist and would not be advisable.

 For anyone interested in how methylene blue absorption differs between liquid and capsule formats, our absorption rate comparison covers the data.